radomskist/NAI-AI-MRDC-2016/README.md

 ###Requires for now, but will be removed when the viewer is seperated from robot
 SDL 2:

 https://www.libsdl.org/download-2.0.php

 https://www.libsdl.org/

 GLEW:

 http://glew.sourceforge.net/install.html

 http://glew.sourceforge.net/

 GLM:

 https://github.com/g-truc/glm

 http://glm.g-truc.net/0.9.7/index.html

 ##Special folders
 Create a depends folder in the main directory to have libraries such as libusb and freenect2 in them.

-Create a include folder in the main directory and copy the freenect2, libusb, and glew headers into.
+Create a include folder in the main directory and copy the freenect2, libusb, GLM, and glew headers into their respective folders.